bitrix24/b24restdocs/api-reference/tasks/tasks-task-counters-get.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- adjustments needed for standard writing
-- parameter types are not specified
+- parameter types not specified
-- parameter requirements are not indicated
+- parameter requirements not indicated
-- examples are missing (there should be three examples - curl, js, php)
+- examples missing (should include three examples - curl, js, php)
-- response in case of error is absent
+- no error response provided

 {% endnote %}

 {% endif %}

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it soon
+Some data may be missing here — we will complete it soon

 {% endnote %}